 The Max Planck Institute for the Study of Societies, in Cologne, invited 11 experts from outstanding institutions all over the world to a March 2019 symposium exploring the economic, political, and social impacts of technological transformation.

-UC Hastings Associate Professor Veena Dubal, one of the foremost authorities on work condi- tions in the tech economy, was one of them.
+UC Law SF Associate Professor Veena Dubal, one of the foremost authorities on work condi- tions in the tech economy, was one of them.

 The Max Planck Institute for the Study of Societies conducts research on the governance of modern societies by developing empirically based theories of the social and political founda- tions of economies and examining how markets and businesses fit into historical, institutional, political, and cultural frameworks; how they develop; and how their social contexts transform over time.
 The institute seeks to build a bridge between theory and policy in order to contribute to political debate on major challenges facing modern societies.